vanityadav/Speak-Minions/README.md

-# Fun Translater
+# Translate text to minnions
- Using Fetch
+ Using Fetch api method

+ Responsive web design for every device